Frequently Asked Questions

 This is my first year at Grand Valley, can I attend Presidents' Ball?

-Yes you can!
-Presidents’ Ball is open to all students, staff, faculty, community members… you name it, they are welcome to come.
-That includes ANYBODY, as long as they bring a photo ID or other form of identification.
+Yes, you can!
+Presidents' Ball is open to all students, staff, faculty, and community members.
+That includes anybody, as long as they bring a photo ID or other form of identification.

 Tickets are limited so get them early!

 Do I need to bring my ID?

 All attendees MUST bring a photo ID to enter the event.
 You will not be permitted to enter without a photo ID.
 Examples of photo IDs are: school ID, Michigan ID, or a valid driver's license.

 What happens during the program?

 Dinner consists of a program filled with food and entertainment, this year there will be dancing, acting, and instrumental performances.
 Student Senate also presents the Student Award for Faculty Excellence and the Laker of the Year Award.
 Both President Haas and Student Body President present the Presidential Appreciation Award as well.